-Jessica Litman, the John F. Nickoll Professor of Law, is the author of Digital Copyright and the coauthor, with Jane Ginsburg and Mary Lou Kevlin, of the casebook Trademarks and Unfair Competition Law: Cases and Materials.
+Jessica Litman is the John F. Nickoll Professor of Law at the University of Michigan.
+She is the author of Digital Copyright and the co-author, with Jane Ginsburg and Mary Lou Kevlin, of the casebook Trademarks and Unfair Competition Law: Cases and Materials.

 - Intellectual Property and Antitrust

 Panelist for a zoom webinar discussion on fair use, including the case Andy Warhol Foundation v.
 Goldsmith (currently pending before the Supreme Court) hosted by the Roger Williams University School of Law.

 Presented "Copyright and Property-Think" at The Annual International Intellectual Property Lecture, Centre for Intellectual Property and Information Law, Emmanuel College, Cambridge.